kixelo/StockPriceNotifier/README.md

 # StockPriceNotifier

-This script scrape percentage change of CROBEX index(the official share index of the Zagreb Stock Exchange) and send you email notifciation, <br>
-if CROBEX percentage change will be lower than 0.10 %.
+This script scrape percentage change of CROBEX index(the official share index of the Zagreb Stock Exchange) and send you email notifciation, if CROBEX percentage change will be lower than 0.10 %.

 ## Online IDE Application that I used for coding part